 Up early to the amazing sounds of the Aussie birds, boiling the billy (camp kettle) over the fire again and another walk in the National Park before heading to Jenolan, only about an hour drive away – down a fabulous, winding road.

 Jenolan is home to the famous Jenolan Caves.
 Awesome.
 Hikes in the forest, cave tours – many different cave tours!
-The previous trip we had stayed in the ‘Gate House’ hostel.
+The previous trip we had stayed at the Jenolan Hotel.
 Lovely old building.
-A walk in the wet forest was followed with picking delightful little leeches off our legs and youngest daughters’ bum!
+A walk in the wet forest was followed by picking delightful little leeches off our legs and youngest daughters’ bum!
 The two girls howled with laughter!
-We chose to repeat the accommodation but pass on the leeches!

-Driving out of Jenolan involves a wicked drive through the cave images further up the page) and out again.
-Large coaches come in this way and so the road is actually closed to traffic driving out of Jenolan towards the Blue mountains each day for a short time ...the last section of the road into the Jenolan Valley is ‘one way’ from 11.45am to 1.15pm everyday.
-This means that our road is always open to arriving vehicles, but closed to up hill traffic for 1.5 hours in the middle of the day.
+Driving out of Jenolan involves a wicked drive through the cave and out again.
+Large coaches come in this way and so the road is actually closed to traffic driving out of Jenolan towards the Blue Mountains each day for a short time ...the last section of the road into the Jenolan Valley is ‘one way’ from 11.45 am to 1.15 pm every day.
+This means that the road is always open to arriving vehicles, but closed to uphill traffic for 1.5 hours in the middle of the day.
 This allows coaches to enter Jenolan safely on the narrow road.
-You can still leave Jenolan during these times, via the Oberon Road whichis fully sealed. (but the long way round).
+You can still leave Jenolan during these times, via the Oberon Road which is fully sealed. (but the long way round).

 “Journey on the world’s steepest incline railway, glide between clifftops on the glass-floored Skyway suspended 270 metres in the air, descend into the ancient Jamison Valley by Cableway, explore Jurassic rainforest along the 2.4 kilometres walkway – the longest boardwalk in the Southern Hemisphere.”

-A bit of advice when visiting the Blue mountains – Public holidays and peak times will mean many buses and a very busy time in the mountains – arrive really early or try to choose a quieter time to visit!
+A bit of advice when visiting the Blue mountains – Public holidays and peak times will mean many buses are also using the roads and view points, it’s a very busy time in the mountains – arrive really early or try to choose a quieter time to visit!